Professional Cook Program - Certificate

 Youth Train in Trades

-Youth Train in Trades is designed to help secondary school students get a head start on careers in the trades while earning credit towards their high school graduation.
-Learn more online at Industry Training Authority.
+Youth Train in Trades is designed to help secondary school students get a head start on careers in the trades while earning credit toward their high school graduation.
+Learn more at SkilledTradesBC.

-For more information speak with your high school guidance counsellor or get in touch with Selkirk College's Industry and Trades administrative assistant.
+For more information, speak with your high school guidance counsellor or get in touch.

-This program is held at Selkirk's Tenth Street Campus in beautiful Nelson, BC.
+This program is held at the Tenth Street Campus in beautiful Nelson, BC.

 Program Outcomes